KState-HEP-HTT/SMHTT_skimmersANDanalyzers/2016SMHTT/tt/analysis/README.md

 I always keep uncommenting out everything such that one can reproduce 2016SMHTT official analysis.
 One need to modify ```tt_analyzer.cc``` for our R&D.
-I cpied lines from one of old commit which won't change as time goes, but one can find the same part(not the same line!!) from the current version of tt_analyzer.cc.
+I copied lines from one of old commit which won't change as time goes, but one can find the same part(not the same line!!) from the current version of tt_analyzer.cc.

 1. How to change binning?
 Search 'bins0[]' in the ```tt_analyzer.cc```.
 Something like this.